JFBarryLi/ITSegmenter/README.md

 Return the coordinates and draw bounding boxes around text.

-Currently does not work on chrome or firefox.
+Currently does not work on chrome for local images.
 Works on IE11 and HTA.

 ### Usage ###